BaseMax/WakatimeTeamReport/README.md

-# Team Member Daily Report Generator
+# Wakatime Team Member Daily Report Generator

 This Python script generates a daily report for the team lead to monitor the hourly work of team members.
 It tracks the number of hours spent by team members on various projects and sends the report to a Telegram group and the director's email.